linanjie0820/LCMA-SRT/README.md

 Please refer to [document](https://k2-fsa.github.io/icefall/installation/index.html) for installation.
 # Europarl-ST
 Please refer to this page to download the data: [Europarl-ST](https://www.mllp.upv.es/europarl-st/)

+# Checkpoint
+The model checkpoints are available for anonymous review on Figshare: checkpoints
 # Main Results
 ## Multilingual ASR Pretraining
 **WER (%) ↓**